Heights Platform How to Price Your Digital Products or Downloads: 6 Bullet-Proof Strategies

 If you are not familiar with the term, a Value Ladder is a visual representation or graph that contains a collection of products arranged in order of increasing value and price and designed to meet a customer's needs and desires at each step in their journey.

-This way you can match your product offerings (digital downloads, online courses, membership site, challenges, coaching programs...) with people who are on the journey to becoming your customers in all their different stages.
+This way you can match your product offerings (digital downloads, online courses, online community, challenges, coaching programs...) with people who are on the journey to becoming your customers in all their different stages.
 Learn more about how to build a value ladder for your online knowledge business: The Value Ladder - How to Improve Online Course Sales by Segmenting Your Audience and Product Offering

 Once you have designed your value ladder, try to understand the best placement for the digital products you are pricing.
 If it is a low-value offering designed to collect leads and introduce new customers to your brand, then setting a low price or even offering it for free as a lead magnet (in exchange for email addresses) might be the solution.